 Grief can become problematic because of its intensity or duration.

 “If you’re so profoundly sad that there is no joy in your life whatsoever, you might need help,” Dr. Rosenstein says.
-“If you can’t sleep, can’t eat, if you are so anxious that you start with a drink at night to calm down and then you have two, three or four more … if you are so down and depressed that you can’t function, then you should get help.”
+“If you can’t sleep, can’t eat, if you are so anxious that you have a drink at night to calm down and then you have two, three or four more … if you are so down and depressed that you can’t function, then you should get help.”

 “If you do have thoughts of suicide and feel that you might act on those thoughts, you absolutely need to get help,” he says.
 If you are thinking about suicide, act now and call or text 988 for the Suicide & Crisis Lifeline.